BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

 <br>

 In the <i>04 - Operationalization</i> Module, you'll learn how the team solves each of these challenges.

+You can read more about <a href="https://azure-scenarios-experience.azurewebsites.net/big-data.html#the-wide-world-importers-sample-customer-scenario" target="_blank">Wide World Importers here</a>.

 <br>
 <p style="border-bottom: 1px solid lightgrey;"></p>